lfricken/ti/essence/readme.md

 ## Displayed Content:
+Less laws (things you have to be remembering)
 ![alt text](cards_agenda.png "Agenda")

+New abilities
 ![alt text](cards_action.png "Action")

+Faction abilities
 ![alt text](cards_abilities.png "Ability")

+Less techs, but they are better (you have to get prerequisites to get to final layer)
 ![alt text](cards_tech.png "Tech")

+Picking this early is still a bummer early game.
+At least give a guy a command token!
 ![alt text](strat_2.png "strat")

+Also pretty bad early.
+Lots of things could be added there (immediately do a production round maybe?)
 ![alt text](strat_4.png "strat")

+Factors in new tech planet tokens
 ![alt text](strat_7.png "strat")

+Trying to give this card an early buff so you have more control over your secret objectives.
 ![alt text](strat_8.png "strat")